 The 17,500 acres acquired by the Company pursuant to the Arkansas River Agreement are being leased to area farmers.
-Those leases are managed by HP A&M and HP A&M retains all income generated by the farm leasing operations; however, during the extended term, all Net Revenue is to be applied to repayment of the outstanding promissory notes owed by HP A&M which are secured by deeds of trust on the farm properties owned by the Company.
+Those leases are managed by HP A&M and HP A&M retains all income generated by the farm leasing operations.
+During the extended term, all Net Revenue retained by HP A&M is required to be applied to repayment of the outstanding promissory notes owed by HP A&M. These promissory notes are secured by deeds of trust on the farm properties owned by the Company.
 The initial term of the management agreement with HP A&M expired on August 31, 2011.
 Because certain events in the Arkansas River Agreement did not occur prior to August 31, 2011, the management agreement remains in effect until 60 days after HP A&M repays all remaining farm debt (described below) owed by HP A&M or September 23, 2014, whichever comes first.
 During the extended term of the management agreement, the Company is permitted to allocate a defined percentage of the Net Revenues (defined as all lease and related income received from the farms less employee expenses, direct expenses for managing the leases and a reasonable overhead allocation) paid to HP A&M against the Tap Participation Fee.
-The calculation for determining the percentage is the total consideration paid to HP A&M pursuant to the Arkansas River Agreement (which is any Tap Participation Fee payments made to HP A&M plus the value, based on the average closing price of the Company's stock over the six month period ended August 31, 2011, of the common stock granted to HP A&M plus the Y50.0 million.
-This calculation resulted in a 24.6% allocation rate.
+The allocation rate is calculated as the total consideration paid to HP A&M over a defined six months period.
+The value of the Company's common stock granted to HP A&M over a defined six months period.
+This calculation resulted in a 26.9% allocation rate.
 Effective September 1, 2011, the Company began applying this rate to the Net Revenues received by HP A&M related to their management of the Company's farm leases.